mustafagoktugibolar/TranscriptGenerator/README.md

 ## License

-This project is licensed under the GNU General Public License v3.
+This project is licensed under the MIT License.
 See LICENSE for details.

 ## Contributing